wiremock/wiremock/README.md

 New stub mappings can be registered on the fly by posting JSON to <code>http://localhost:8080/__admin/mappings/new </code>:

 	{
-		"priority": "LOW", // LOW or NORMAL
+		"priority": 3, // Defaults to 5 if not specified.
+1 is highest.
 		"request": {
 			"method": "GET",
 			"url": "/my/other/resource", // "url" for exact match, or "urlPattern" for regex